skip to content

 Soft-Spoken Beatnik Cousin of the Flagpole Christmas Album

 The title of this edition alludes to the fact that it's (mostly) a spoken word album - hipster poetry and in-jokes that, for me at least, fail to impress.
 That's not to say it's not entertaining at times - perhaps most obviously on the Blondie track (a local stripper, not the band), which outlines a truly tasteless Christmas.
 Most of the names are obscure to me, but Murray Attaway of Guadalcanal Diary drops by for a rendition of "Up On The Housetop," and the aforementioned Bill Taft closes the set with a phone message.
-(Beyond Failure did not include artwork with this post, either, but Flagpole music editor Gabe Vodicka was kind enough to send us scans.)
+(Beyond Failure did not include artwork with this post, but Flagpole music editor Gabe Vodicka was kind enough to send me scans.)

 zip file zip file, 129 MB (ripped from cassette tape)